Grand-Place: Town Hall

 Brussels' Town Hall stands 96 m tall and is capped by a 2.7 m statue of Saint Michael slaying a demon.

 The Town Hall (Hôtel de Ville, Stadhuis) is the central edifice on the Grand-Place.
 It was erected in stages, between 1401 and 1455, on the south side of the square, transforming it into the seat of municipal power.
-It is also the square's only remaining medieval building.
-The Town Hall not only housed the city's magistrate, but also, until 1795, the States of Brabant; the representation of the three estates (nobility, clergy and commoners) to the court of the Duke of Brabant.
-In 1830, the provisional government operated from there during the Belgian Revolution.
+It is also the square's only surviving medieval building.
+The Town Hall not only housed the city's magistrate, but also, until 1795, the States of Brabant, the representation of the three estates (nobility, clergy and commoners) to the court of the Duke of Brabant.
+In 1830, the Provisional Government operated from there during the Belgian Revolution.

 The oldest part of the present building is its east wing (to the left when facing the front).
 This wing, together with a shorter tower, was built between 1401 and 1421.
 The architect and designer is probably Jacob van Thienen with whom Jean Bornoy collaborated.
 The young Duke Charles the Bold laid the first stone of the west wing in 1444.
 The architect of this part of the building is unknown.
-Historians think that it could be William (Willem) de Voghel who was the architect of the City of Brussels in 1452, and who was also, at that time, the designer of the Aula Magna; the great hall at the Palace of Coudenberg.
+Historians think that it could be William (Willem) de Voghel who was the architect of the City of Brussels in 1452, and who was also, at that time, the designer of the Aula Magna, the great hall at the Palace of Coudenberg.